Skip to content

 Broken Pictures Lead to Amazon Ads

-This morning while attempting to clean up the 90 still broken links on Canadian Personal Finance, I ended up having an interesting epiphany.
-In my early days I took pictures from all over the web to help push forward my points (not realizing that many times sites move pictures, or turn off access to them).
-This morning I found a post I had done about pay day loans places called Pay Day Loans: No, No, No!! and in it, I had a picture of a great white shark to show what I thought of the pay day loan industry (they are all blood thirsty sharks (worse than loan sharks)).
+This morning I tried to clean up the 90 still broken links on Canadian Personal Finance.
+During this attempt, I ended up having an interesting epiphany.
+In my early days I took pictures from all over the web.
+I did this to help push forward my points.
+I did not realize that many times sites move pictures or turn off access to them.
+This morning I found a post I had written about pay day loans places.
+It was called Pay Day Loans: No, No, No!!.
+In it, I had a picture of a great white shark.
+This showed what I thought of the pay day loan industry.
+They are all blood thirsty sharks, worse than loan sharks.

-My Broken Links plug in told me that this picture had disappeared, and I was looking around for a new picture of a shark, when it dawned on me that a very nice picture that shows what Pay Day Loan places are like is on the cover of Peter Benchley’s novel Jaws, so I decided to replace the picture, with an Amazon Associates picture ad for the novel Jaws, and if someone buys the novel I make money!
+My Broken Links plug in told me that this picture had disappeared.
+I was looking around for a new picture of a shark when it dawned on me.
+A very nice picture that shows what Pay Day Loan places are like is on the cover of Peter Benchley’s novel Jaws.
+I decided to replace the picture with an Amazon Associates picture ad for the novel Jaws.
+If someone buys the novel, I make money!
 I also get across the point about how I loath the Pay Day Loan industry (even though the advertise on my web site as well!).

 Think I’ll do that a few more times now, see if I can get some love from Amazon.